 - Then, stir in the tomato sauce, tomato paste, oregano, thyme, honey, salt, bay leaf, and pepper.

 - Add in the browned beef, cover and simmer 20 minutes.
+For a thicker sauce, stir and simmer another 20 minutes, covered.

 - Stir in the parsley and basil and remove the bay leaf.
 (If using dried spices, rub between hands as you sprinkle into the sauce to release flavor)